 CMT type 1

-- Autosomal dominant inheritance, most commonly due to over-expression of peripheral myelin protein 22 (PMP22)5
+- autosomal dominant inheritance, most commonly due to over-expression of peripheral myelin protein 22 (PMP22 gene) 5

 CMT type 4